sagemath/trac_to_gh/Issue 227.md

 # Issue 227: sagex: should use NULL instead of 0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/227

 Original creator: was